THE GLOVES ARE COMING OFF

 You are not your parents or siblings.

-Ever notice how people use the word sibling(s) to replace brother and sister as if they don’t have a gender?
+- Ever notice how people use the word sibling(s) to replace brother and sister as if they don’t have a gender?
 I have a sister and brothers.
 That’s how I was raised, not by calling them siblings or siblings-in-law.
 That’s the British controlling the words of all English speaking people, which they tried to do globally by colonizing ninety percent of the planet.

 Sounds not bad, pretty good actually.
-Well, that’s how the English were raised and how they raised up every country, territory and island that they colonized by bringing them into their commonwealth plan for nations – all nations.
+Well that’s how the English were raised and how they raised up every country, territory and island that they colonized by bringing them into their commonwealth plan for nations – all nations.
 All people are equal under God and the law.
-Of course that was in theory, given that all distant groups learn and accept change the same way.
-That did not turn out so well in practice.